Raj Gonsalkorale, in DailyFT, 4 August 2020, with this title “The Northern Province: The centre for Tamil culture in Sri Lanka”

 I think the important thing is to reach out to other cultures, and for opportunities to be created to do so.
 If that happens, people will get to know each other better and that will lead to more trust and confidence amongst each other.
 Anyway, that’s the thinking I have expressed I the article”

 A NOTE from The Editor, Thuppahi: “This exchange is a set of private email lines copied to me but I do not see anything within them that is offensive.
 I do not know Gonsalkorale, but Nada is an old friend from Peradeniya days of the late 1950s in whose house in Sydney I have stayed on several occasions.
-Sadly the Kurunegala lass whom fell in love with way back passed away a few years back.
+Sadly the Kurunegala lass who fell in love with n\Nada way back in time passed away a few years back.

 We do not need this evidence to appreciate Nada’s openness of mind — a perspective all those in the Ceylon Society of Australia within Sydney will attest to.
 Our island peoples within the land as well as beyond the land do need to strengthen the amity and openness requested by Gonsalkorale and displayed by Nada.